Asymptotic Dynamics of Open Quantum Systems and Modular Theory: Abstract

 we have $\sigma_1=\sum_{j=1}^{n} P_j^{(1)}\sigma_1P_j^{(1)}$.
 We make another requirement, namely $\sigma_1$ being in the bicommutant $\{V_1\}''\subset\{V_1\}'$.
 In this way, it will be a function of $V_1$ in the form

 The other components $\sigma_k$ will have a similar structure

 with $P_j^{(k)}=U_{k-1}^\dagger \cdots U_1^\dagger P_j^{(1)} U_1\cdots U_{k-1}$.

 Note that we can also apply Tomita-Takesaki modular theory to the space $\Attr(\Phi)$, being it a von Neumann algebra with respect to a modified product (see Remark~\ref{mod_prod}).
-The unitary evolution generated by $\sigma$ via the modular theory~\eqref{eq:tt_evolution_heisenberg_picture} is
+In the Schr\"odinger picture, the unitary evolution~\eqref{eq:dynamicsexplicitfinitedimensional} generated by $\sigma$ via modular theory is

 with

 We see that the permutation disappears, and the evolution turns out to be unitary.
 By setting $\lambda_j=e^{\theta_j}$, we see that the evolution for $t=1$ is just